liopoos/fuck-the-supplicant/README.md

 # Fuck The Supplicant

-This is a third-party Amrand Client Network Authentication Clients based on Python, support `BAS` authentication, little code references [lyq1996](https://github.com/lyq1996/).
+This is a third-party Amrand Client Network Authentication Clients based on Python, support `BAS` authentication, socks code references [lyq1996](https://github.com/lyq1996/).

 Currently tested in the Yantai University network environment, other school may need to modify the **host IP**.